magnusquest/EpicLoot/Tools/Injection/SQLMap.md

 `--dump` will display table data specified by `-T tablename` and columns by `-C a,b` and rows by `--start=2 --stop=3` and further specified by `--where="name LIKE 'f%'"`

-`--dump-all` will dumap all the content from all the databases `--exclude-sysdbs` will exclude content from system databases
+`--dump-all` will dump all the content from all the databases `--exclude-sysdbs` will exclude content from system databases

 `--schema` will retrieve the structure of all the tables